souffle17/10k-keypad-hall-sensors/README.md

 A 2x5 mechanical keypad circuit and PCB.
 The second row supports hall-effect switches with variable input, similar to those on rapid trigger/wooting keyboards, in addition to normal switches.

-Warning: I have not yet tested this design, but it is based off of [my previous design](https://github.com/souffle17/6k-keypad)

 ### Helpful resources:
 - https://guide.zykrah.me/